ExgnosisClasses/2527-PostgreSQL-Dec-2/README.md

 # Class Repository

+**Due to unexpected circumstances, the repo update will be delayed until Monday Dec  9**

 This is the class repository for the Dec 2-4 PostgreSQL class

 There will be a final update to the repo on Dec 5 to include any additional materials that were added during class.